SuperHero2010/wheres-my-editor/README.md

 # Get started
 To get started: Download "Git" before you follow the steps below: https://www.git-scm.com/downloads

-Note: the image below is just a suggestion for those who do not know.
+Note: the image below is just a suggestion for those who don't know.
 Must follow the steps below.
 Otherwise, it will cause an error.

 Step 1.
 Get the latest release from the [releases tab](https://github.com/SuperHero20101/wheres-my-editor/releases/tag/1.0.0).
 Extract the zip folder into it's own folder (to keep it's files organized).